YakshaLang/Yaksha/runtime/README.md

 # Yaksha Runtime

-Bunch of `C` code that standard library and main program depend on.
+Bunch of `C` code that standard library depend on.

 ## Third Party Libraries